NoelV11/Secode/src/INSTALL.md

 For many, the simple approach is to first install Python (2.7 or something reasonable in the 3.X series).
-Then use `pip` to install flawfinder
+Then use `pip` to install Secode
 (this will normally download the package):

 ~~~~
-pip install flawfinder
+pip install secode
 ~~~~

 One advantage for using pip is that you'll generally get the